vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 audience: patients
 ---

-When you decide to seek professional help for a pain problem, finding a clinician that's right for you is no straightforward task. **Many clinicians remain blissfully unaware of modern developments in pain research,** and what constitutes "optimal" care depends entirely on who you are.
+When you decide to seek professional help for a pain problem, **finding a clinician that's right for you is no straightforward task.** Many clinicians remain blissfully unaware of modern advancements in pain research, and what constitutes "optimal" care depends entirely on who you are.
 After all, your biology, psychology, and sociocultural context are unique to you.

 While there are countless treatment modalities and strategies, **there exist a few fundamental principles that every highly competent clinician follows.** No matter which sort of pain problem you have, these "ground rules" serve as a litmus test for telling the best apart from the rest.